albertattard/presentation-domain-primitives-kotlin/presentation.md

 That's may be unexpected behaviour and you would like to swap the `java.util.Timer` class to the `java.util.concurrent.ScheduledExecutorService` class

-Having tight coupling between the application and the `java.util.Timer` would prove such take harder than expected
+Having tight coupling between the application and the `java.util.Timer` may prove harder than expected

 ---